Laquinimod

 Clinical development

-An eye drop formulation of laquinimod has been developed and a preclinical safety and toxicity bridging program for topical treatment has been completed.
+An innovative eye drop formulation of laquinimod has been developed, and a preclinical safety and toxicity bridging program for topical treatment has been completed.
+A clinical Phase I study to document the safety and tolerability of the eye drops formulation has been performed in healthy subjects.
 More information about the study can be found in the box below.

-In parallel, planning is ongoing for a phase II clinical study of oral and eye drop formulations of laquinimod in patients with non-infectious uveitis.
+A phase II clinical study of oral and eye drop formulations of laquinimod in patients with non-infectious uveitis is prepared.
+The start of the study is subjected to collaboration with a partner.

 Previous clinical experience with laquinimod